pikruse/pikruse/README.md

 * Ph.D.
 Student in Data Science at Engineering at **University of Tennessee**
 * Researching artificial intelligence, machine learning, and deep learning at **Oak Ridge National Laboratory**
 * Graduate of **Juniata College** (2022)
+* If you would like to collaborate, feel free to send me an email!

 <h2 align="left">Languages, Tools, and Frameworks</h2>